Cashari/ticket-lifecycle/README.md

 <img src="https://imgur.com/fwjevXN.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Successfully assigned this ticket to an agent and also given them asses and permission to different department.
+I successfully assigned this ticket to an agent and was able to grant them access and permission to different departments.
 </p>
 <br />